Syuhaila/pneumonia-detection-efficientnetb0/README.md

 | AUC                  |                93.32% |
 | Final Score          |                0.8601 |

-## Why EfficientNetB0?
+## Model Selection

-EfficientNetB0 was selected because it achieved the strongest screening performance, especially in detecting pneumonia cases.
-Its high recall helps reduce missed pneumonia cases, which is important for medical screening.
+EfficientNetB0 was chosen as the best model because it achieved the strongest overall screening performance.
+The model recorded a high recall value of **94.0%**, which is important because it means fewer pneumonia cases were missed.

-## Tools and Technologies
+## Tools Used

 * Python
 * TensorFlow / Keras